0xstj/Gensyn--Swarm-role/README.md

 ● Your EOA Address (from Gensyn Dashboard)-https://dashboard.gensyn.ai/

-💠Note if have id then sign otherwise sign up first with your email & always use same email
+💠Note if you have id on gensyn then sign in otherwise sign up first with your email & always use same email

 ● After setup, GSwarm will start monitoring and sending live node updates to your Telegram chat.